LiamJCates/Programming-Notes/C++/Values.md

 VariableType VariableName = InitialValue;

-The variable type attribute tells the compiler the nature of data the variable can store, and the compiler reserves the necessary space for it.
+The variable type attribute tells the compiler the nature of data the variable can store, and the compiler reserves the necessary memory space.
 The name chosen by the programmer is a friendly replacement for the address in the memory where the variable’s value is stored.

 C++ makes it possible to declare multiple variables of a type at once and to declare variables at the beginning of a function.